ComNets-Bremen/Python-Course/examples/README.md

 Tuples and lists look quite similar but are showing crucial differences.
 Tuples are fixed (immutable) and cannot be changed after the assignment but are faster compared to lists.
-Lists are dynamically assigned (mutable) but are slower in processing.
+Lists are dynamically assigned (mutable) and thus are more flexible  but are slower in processing.

 So use tuples if
 * You need a write-protected structure